-\begin{proof} The proof strategy is similar to that of Theorem \ref{thm: transfer t<r}, here the difference is that each direction can be accurately estimated by the labeled data and we do not need to separate the eigenspace.
+\begin{proof}[Proof of Theorem \ref{thm: transfer t>r ap}] The proof strategy is similar to that of Theorem \ref{thm: transfer t<r}, here the difference is that each direction can be accurately estimated by the labeled data and we do not need to separate the eigenspace.
 Directly applying Lemma \ref{Lemma: DK} and equation (\ref{eq: transfer upper bound}) we have:

 \end{proof}